 "Most Aucklanders treasure their neighbourhoods, parks and beaches and don’t intentionally litter.
 Masks are light and people might not notice if one slips out of a bag or car door.
 We are asking Aucklanders to make sure they are keeping track of their masks and making sure they put them in the bin when they are finished using them.

 “Where possible, please use your bin at home as this reduces risks to staff who collect the public bins.

 “The small minority of people who do choose to litter risk fines of up to $400.
-The council’s enforcement team is working at Level 2 and I encourage Aucklanders to report littering if they see it by calling 0800 NO DUMP.”
+I encourage Aucklanders to report littering if they see it by calling 0800 NO DUMP.”

 The mayor also encouraged Aucklanders to try to use reusable masks where possible.

 “Where possible it’s great if people can make or purchase washable fabric masks to reduce waste.

 “But most importantly, my message to Aucklanders is to keep up the good work by continuing to wear masks.
 It’s a comparatively low-cost, high-reward behaviour that we can easily adopt to help keep ourselves, our families and the community safe.”